FBoucher/stream-projects/_posts/2020-06-24-Stream107-Learning-how-to-use-Blazor-WebAssembly-with-AAD-Token.md

 ---
 layout: post
-title: Stream107 Learning how to use Blazor WebAssembly with AAD Token
+title: Stream 107 Learning how to use Blazor WebAssembly with AAD Token
 date: 2020-06-24
 categories: stream
 ---

-# 2020-06-24 - Stream107 Learning how to use a Blazor WebAssembly with Azure AD Token
+# 2020-06-24 - Stream 107 Learning how to use a Blazor WebAssembly with Azure AD Token

 ## Summary
 -